BrianCopelandBz/Card-Game-Simulator/README.md

 # Current Status
 The end goal of this is to be a server that runs a game that allows clients to connect.
-As of 2/19, the individual round portion of the game is complete, but not super pythonic - there are some improvements to make to the Round.py stack:
+As of 2/19, the individual round portion of the game is complete, but not super pythonic - it runs with a [god class](https://en.wikipedia.org/wiki/God_object) - the round - that handles absolutely everything.
+Check out branch break-up-god for progress in making it more object oriented, or god-mode, where I follow [Steven D'Aprano's suggestion](https://groups.google.com/forum/?hl=en#!topic/comp.lang.python/goLBrqcozNY) for splitting a god class into smaller files (with a thanks to [qtrac.eu](http://www.qtrac.eu/pyclassmulti.html) for a discussion of how to handle large class definitions).

+there are some improvements to make to the Round.py stack:

 - Turn player into a class (as opposed to the dictionary)
 - Turn the log into an object (as opposed to an array of tuples)